mac999/scan_to_model_pipeline/README.md

 # 🚀Scan to Model Pipeline
 3D scan data such as PCD (point cloud data) to model (ply) conversion.</br>
+The scan to model pipeline is an open source tool that automatically generates mesh model files (PLY) by filtering and clustering data in LAS, a point cloud format.
+Using this, you can automate the extraction of buildings, ground, and trees from PCD.
+It is structured as a pipeline, so you can easily adjust parameters for each data processing step.</br>

 - PCD filtering using color map, CSF(W. Zhang etc)
 - Clustering such as house, tree
 - Footprint extraction